fsvreddit/bot-bouncer/README.md

 The easiest way is to add the account as an Approved Submitter to your subreddit - Bot Bouncer will never ban approved submitters or moderators.

 You can also set a user flair with a CSS class that ends with `proof`.
-This is so that legacy flairs such as `botbustproof` will automatically whitelist the user.
+This is so that legacy flairs such as `botbustproof` will prevent a user from being banned.

 ## What kind of accounts get banned by Bot Bouncer?